Windell Gabriels

-Windell Gabriels Valle (born February 1, 1985 in Costa Rica) is a Costa Rican professional footballer.
+Windell Gabriels Valle (born February 1, 1985) is a Costa Rican professional footballer.

 Club career

 Gabriels started his career at Alajuelense, making his debut against Carmelita before joining Pérez Zeledón in summer 2005.

 He had a short spell at Msida Saint-Joseph in the Maltese Football League but was released in January 2010.
 In January 2010, Gabriels joined Universidad.

 International career

 Gabriels has made five appearances for the senior Costa Rica national football team, his debut coming in a friendly against New Zealand on March 24, 2007.
 He appeared in three matches for Costa Rica at the 2007 CONCACAF Gold Cup, his final international being their last match at that Gold Cup against Mexico.